ragpi/ragpi-docs/docs/index.md

 # Overview

-Ragpi is an API-first, open-source AI assistant that leverages LLMs to search and answer questions using technical sources.
+Ragpi is an open-source AI assistant API that leverages LLMs to search and answer questions using technical sources.
 It builds knowledge bases from documentation websites, GitHub Issues, and repository README files, storing them in a vector database for efficient retrieval.
 Using an Agentic RAG approach, it dynamically retrieves relevant documents to answer queries through its REST API.

 ## Features